 My computer is slow after installing an antivirus

-For example, AVG users can adjust their scan settings by following the below steps.
+For example, AVG users can adjust their scan settings by following the steps below.

-- Right click on the AVG icon () on the Notification area.
+- Right-click on the AVG icon () on the Windows Notification Area.

 - Select Launch Test Center.

-- Within the Test Center, under the Scheduled Tasks, you'll be able to adjust how often your scan runs and when.
-If you wish to disable the daily scan, double-click the scheduled task and click Edit Schedule and uncheck the box.
+- Within the Test Center, under the Scheduled Tasks, you can adjust how often your scan runs and when.
+If you want to disable the daily scan, double-click the scheduled task and click Edit Schedule and uncheck the box.